dizaraj/color-contrast-analyzer/README.md

 This extension is built with your privacy in mind.
 It does not collect, store, or transmit any user data.
 For more details, please read the full [Privacy Policy](./PRIVACY.md).

 ## 💬 Support
-If you have any questions, require support, or have feedback, please feel free to reach out to the developer:
+If you have any questions, require support, or have feedback, please feel free inbox me.

 * **Developer:** Dizaraj Dey
 * **Email:** [dizaraj@gmail.com](mailto:dizaraj@gmail.com)